-Mozambique is one of the poorest nations in the world.
-Only a quarter of the population has access to electricity and only 4% of the inhabitants are using clean cooking energy.
+In Mozambique, only a third of the population has access to electricity and only 4% is using clean cooking energy.
 In rural areas, access rates are even lower.
 EnDev Mozambique supports households in gaining access to the national grid, helps to bring quality photovoltaic products to the markets and strengthens the dissemination of improved cookstoves.
-It pilots innovative results-based approaches that also provide gender incentives, thereby enhancing the development of self-sustaining markets.
+It champions innovative results-based approaches that also provide gender incentives, thereby enhancing the development of self-sustaining markets.
 Also, EnDev supports the government in creating a national monitoring platform for energy access.

 Technologies used in this project

-- SME´s with access to modern energy services: 50*
+- SMEs with access to modern energy services: 74*

-- SI´s with access to modern energy services: 9*
+- SIs with access to modern energy services: 7*

 Poor households in peri-urban areas located close to existing low-voltage power lines are supported to gain access to the national grid.
 EnDev Mozambique works through agreements with Electricidade de Mocambique (EdM) on grid densification in selected areas.
-In a second step EdM subcontracts local companies to connect a certain number of preselected new customers.
-EnDev offers a one-time subsidy to poor households reducing the connection costs while at the same time creating awareness, supporting credit-based payment schemes and fostering energy efficiency with the use of efficient light bulbs.
+In a second step, EdM subcontracts local companies to connect a certain number of preselected new customers.
+EnDev offers a one-time subsidy to cover partly the connection costs of poor households, while at the same time creating awareness, supporting credit-based payment schemes and fostering energy efficiency with the use of efficient light bulbs.

 For more information on the energy situation in Mozambique see energypedia.